jjdltc/jjdltc-cordova-plugin-sftp/README.md

 #### Know Issues
 - `upload` does not work on **iOS** (Yet)
 - `cancel` does not work on **iOS** (Yet), therefore `SFTPActionCancell` is never trigger.

-There is a big TODO list, but in resume

-* Bug Resolve =>
-  * No Connection Break The App (Should The plugin warning the user or just don't do anything)
-  * Events just send a simple string object, need to be parse by user, should be the as many as need without the need to parse it
-* Write a better documentation
-* Propose new utils features (I think maybe in a fetch directory will be util) without lose the perspective of the plugin (Upload - Download via SFTP)
-* _Add iOS Support (Be Patient)_ (Partial done, `download` now available)
-* Improve Uploading and Downloading feature